 “What we like about these new solar projects is that they have a farm-first mentality,” he said.
 “This is an opportunity to keep the industry going.
 This isn’t about replacing farms with solar.”

-To qualify, arrays must meet certain design requirements, such as being built at least 8 feet (2.4 meters) off the ground.
+To qualify, arrays must meet certain design requirements , such as being built at least eight feet (2.4 meters) off the ground.
 The projects also must provide an annual report demonstrating the land under the panels remains agriculturally productive.

-At least one proposal has received state approval, a handful of others are under review, and more are pending before local authorities or are in earlier stages of development, say state and cranberry industry officials.
+One proposal has already received state approval; four others, including Wainio’s, are under review; and more are pending before local authorities or are in earlier stages of development, say state and cranberry industry officials.

-The impact on crop cultivation in different environments is still being researched, he said.
+He said the impact on crop cultivation in different environments is still being researched.

 In a study published in September in the academic journal Nature Sustainability, researchers at the University of Arizona found that cherry tomatoes grown under solar panels in the hot desert landscape produced higher yields and required less water.

 But ongoing trials at a related site run by the University of Massachusetts have so far found that broccoli, kale and peppers are less productive growing under solar panels in the more temperate New England climate.

 Other University of Massachusetts researchers are also beginning to assess the potential impact on cranberries .
 They erected large wooden structures meant to mimic the shading of a solar panel array on one of Wainio’s bogs this summer.